Build a MAAS and LXD environment in 30 minutes with Multipass on Ubuntu

 Overview

-Time to try MAAS!
-We wanted to make it easier to go hands on with MAAS, so we created this tutorial to enable people to do that, right on their own PC or laptop.
-Below, we’ll explain a bit about how MAAS works and then dive straight into it.
+Time to try MAAS.
+We wanted to make it easier to go hands-on with MAAS, so we created this tutorial to enable people to do that, right on their own PC or laptop.
+Below, we’ll explain how MAAS works and then dive straight into building a complete test environment using Multipass, MAAS, and LXD.

-Installing MAAS itself is easy, but building an environment to play with it is more involved.
-MAAS works by detecting servers that attempt to boot via a network (called PXE booting).
-This means that MAAS needs to be on the same network as the servers.
+MAAS works by detecting servers that attempt to boot via a network (PXE booting).
+This means MAAS needs to be on the same network as the servers it will manage.
+At home or in an office, this can create conflicts with existing DHCP infrastructure, so we use a fully self-contained virtual setup instead.

 A potential MAAS test setup